HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-spectra.md

 As we have fit models to all these spectra, and retrieved their parameter's values, we should take a look at them!

-Exactly what you do at this point will depend entirely upon your science case, and the type of object you've been analysing, but any analysis will benefit from an initial examination of the fitted parameter values (particularly if you have fit hundreds of spectra, as we have).
+Exactly what you do at this point will depend entirely upon your science case and the type of object you've been analyzing.
+However, any analysis will benefit from an initial examination of the fitted parameter values (particularly if you have fit hundreds of spectra, as we have).

 ### Fitted model parameter distributions